This story was originally written for the Driven to Desire Challenge

 "They're ready for you, Representative Cullen."
 She smiles reassuringly from the doorway of my makeshift campaign office, a glorified trailer in the middle of the booming metropolis of Concrete, Washington, population 753.

 Using the oak veneer desk for leverage, I push myself up onto unsteady legs and blow out a huge breath.
 Big speech today, cameras rolling across the great state of Washington.
-Once I get started, I know I'll be fine; it's the getting started that brings an angry mob of butterflies to my insides.
-My right hand goes straight to my hair, an old tic from childhood I haven't quite been able to master when nerves strike.
+Once I get started, I know I'll be fine.
+It's the getting started that brings an angry mob of butterflies to my insides.
+My right hand goes straight to my hair, an old, nervous tic from childhood I haven't quite been able to master.
 I stride absently to the doorway, the first paragraph of my speech on infinite loop in my head since I hopped out of bed this morning, alone as always.

-"Sir," she startles me, and I look up to find that she's blocked the cramped exit, barely big enough for my frame alone and certainly not large enough to accommodate the two of us.
+"Sir."
+She startles me, and I look up to find she's blocked the cramped exit, barely big enough for my frame alone and certainly not large enough to accommodate the two of us.
 It's not the first time a beautiful young woman has attempted to capture my interest with a too-revealing blouse, too hip-hugging skirt, or too-cloying perfume.

 "What is it?
 Do I have spinach in my teeth?"
 I bare said teeth and she scans them faithfully, a small smirk forming on her lips.

-"No, you're good," she concludes, still blocking my path.
+"No, you're good," she says, still blocking my path.

 "What then?"
 I cock my tie to the side.
 "Have I done up my buttons wrong again?"